Bus Tour Belfast – Visit All the Popular Attractions

 The building comprises nine galleries: Boom Town Belfast, The Arrol Gantry & Shipyard Ride, The Launch, The Fit-Out, The Maiden Voyage, The Sinking, The Aftermath, Myths and Legends, and Titanic Beneath.

-An on-site gift shop also offers visitors a chance to purchase an exclusive range of clothing, gifts and unique memorabilia, alongside a wide range of publications and contemporary products from across Northern Ireland.
+An on-site gift shop also offers visitors a chance to purchase an exclusive range of clothing, gifts and unique memorabilia alongside a wide range of publications and contemporary products from across Northern Ireland.

 More Belfast Tours

-Other options for tours of Belfast include black cab tours, other bus companies – there are also walking tours that now operate.
+Other options for tours of Belfast include black cab tours, and other bus companies – there are also walking tours that now operate.
 Each will have its own unique style… so you might be tempted to try out more than one tour!

 Some more great photos from our bus trip – An amazing way to see Belfast City.